thescouser89/build-finder/README.md

 repository.
 If you are unfamiliar with Java-based projects, you can easily create a container image and run Build Finder in a Fedora Linux container by executing the following commands in a shell:

 1. Build the container image:

 ```
 $ make build
 ```

-2. Invoke shell in the container so you can try the tool out:
+1. Invoke shell in the container, so you can try the tool out:

 ```
 $ make shell